JosephJonathanFernandes/Nasa-Space-Hackathon-WizCoders-backend/DEPENDENCIES.md

 - To persist environment variables across sessions, use System Settings -> Environment Variables, or set them in your PowerShell profile.

+PDF ingestion support
+- The project now supports ingesting PDF files using `ingest.py`.
+This requires `PyPDF2` which is included in `requirements.txt`.
+- Usage:
+  python ingest.py <folder-containing-pdfs-and-txt>

+The script will recursively find `.txt` and `.pdf` files under the folder and ingest their text into the retriever.

 Local deterministic fallback embedding (optional):
 - By default the app will use a deterministic SHA256-based embedding fallback when no Gemma client and no `sentence-transformers` are available.
 This keeps the server running for development, but